greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/_index_91_1_1.md

 ---
 title: Performance and Reliability Support Pod
 description: A group of Support Engineers focused on the Performance and Reliability of GitLab and the systems it runs on.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/_index_91_1_1/
+linkTitle: Performance and Reliability Support Pod
+type: docs
 ---

 ## Purpose